compiledcode83/event-signal/README.md

 ```

 ## emit(data)
 Emit the signal to all listeners.
 Optionally pass `data` to listeners.
+Returns self.

 Param          | Type          | Description
 ---------------|---------------|---------------------------------------------------